ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * OPT8: Optionally, specify the behavior of the handler in case of failure to retrieve an authentication credential for the specific node: The KDC MUST reply with a 4.00 (Bad Request) error response to the Join Request (see {{join-error}}).

-* OPT9: Optionally, define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Join Response: the "Point-to-Point" rekeying scheme registered in {{Section 11.12 of I-D.ietf-ace-key-groupcomm}}.
+* OPT9: Optionally, define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Join Response: the "Point-to-Point" rekeying scheme registered in {{Section 11.13 of RFC9594}}.

 * OPT10: Optionally, specify the functionalities implemented at the 'control_group_uri' resource hosted at the Client, including message exchange encoding and other details: no.